cassio-morais/another-fancy-builder/README.md

 Improve testability and cohesion when I have long-run synchronous operations.
 Separate steps with its business concern, test them individually, and increment as needed.

-- initial state  = 1
+- initial state  = 0
-- add step1 = queue step1
+- add step1 => queue step1
-- add step2  = queue step2
+- add step2 => queue step2
 - run:
   - operator dequeue step1
-  - step 1 modifies the state to 2
+  - step 1 modifies the state to 1
   - operator dequeue step2
-  - step 2 modifies the state to 3...
+  - step 2 modifies the state to random number...
+- finally test the processing state to know if is consistent or inconsistent

 and so on...